 Fast loading pages are one of the essential elements of having a successful website.
 Slow and sluggish pages frustrate users and have a negative impact on how you rank in search results.

-A lot of people don’t actually realise they have a slow site because when they load their site they’re actually loading a cached version which means that a lot of the files and images are already in their history, so the site loads faster.
+A lot of people don’t actually realise they have a slow site because when they open their site they’re actually loading a cached version which means that a lot of the files and images are already stored in their history, so the site loads faster than it would for a first time user.

 The best way to find out if you have a slow website is by running a website speed test.
 In this article we’re going to look at three of the best tools for doing this and how you can use them in combination with each other to get a good overall understanding of how well your site loads.
-The tools are all free to use and are quick to run so in no time at all you’ll be able to discover how your site is performing.
+The tools are all free to use and are quick to run so you’ll be able to discover how your site is performing in no time at all.

 Google PageSpeed Insights